-As of December 31, 2015, the Company had a cash and cash equivalents balance of \$22.8 million, including restricted cash of \$20.8 million (December 31, 2014 - \$6.1 million), leaving \$2.0 million of unrestricted cash, to settle current liabilities of \$0.5 million (December 31, 2014 - \$0.6 million).
+As of March 31, 2016, the Company had a cash and cash equivalents balance of \$1.3 million, (December 31, 2015 - \$22.8 million, including restricted cash of \$20.8 million, for net cash and cash equivalents of \$2.0 million) to settle current liabilities of \$0.4 million (December 31, 2015 - \$0.5 million).

 In order to meet future working capital requirements, the Company may need to sell non-core assets, cut additional costs and/or raise additional capital (as permitted pursuant to the RCF Loan Agreement).
 There can be no assurance that the Company will be successful in selling non-core assets, cutting sufficient costs and/or, in compliance with the RCF Loan Agreement, raising capital to meet the Company's future working capital requirements.
+Such uncertainty casts doubt on the Company's ability to continue as a going concern.
+Failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis, which would differ from the going concern basis.

-See "Financial Condition, Cash Flow, Liquidity and Capital Resources - Liquidity and Capital Resources" and "Risks and Uncertainties" for further important information.
+See "Financial Condition, Cash Flow, Liquidity and Capital Resources" and "Risks and Uncertainties" for further important information.